gnugat/gnugat.github.io/_carew/posts/2014-06-18-learn-sf2-composer-part-1.md

 * give the same name to your file and your class
 * use the path of the class for the namespace

-For example: the file `src/Knight/AppBundle/KnightAppBundle.php` contains a class named `KnightAppBundle` located in the namespace `Knight\AppBundle`.
+For example: the file `src/Knight/ApplicationBundle/KnightApplicationBundle.php` contains a class named `KnightApplicationBundle` located in the namespace `Knight\ApplicationBundle`.

 Don't worry too much about it for now.